 Grenloch Lake, a bonus broodstock water this spring, 89 trout were caught, including 5 broodstock trout.
 Spinners, minnows, worms, and mealworms all worked well for anglers.

 Further south, in Cumberland County, at Giampetro Park Lake, despite a good angler turnout (70 - 80 anglers) and having been stocked with bonus broodstock trout, anglers there only caught 11 trout.
 No too far away, at Shaws Mills Pond, roughly the same number of anglers caught 30 trout.

 All in all, it was a great opener with anglers enjoying the state's public waters from Sussex to Cape May counties.
 Plenty of fish remain to be caught, and stocking continues through May 23.
-For complete information on spring trout fishing, including stocking schedules and access information, visit the 2008 Spring Trout Fishing Information page.

 Many thanks to the volunteers and staff who reported on angling activity on opening day (WCC volunteers: Jerry Benfer, Thomas Conroy, Dave Devicchio, Merv Eastwick, Tom Grenier, Jack Higgins, Tim McCarthy, Rich Rumfield, Greg Sabol, Heather Swanson, Jim Velcheck, Lynn Vogel; Fish & Wildlife staff: Mark Boriek, Shawn Crouse, Pat Hamilton, Jeff Matthews, Bob Papson, and Chris Smith).